mtmcphail/Election_Analysis/README.md

 ### **Voter Turnout by County**
 * Votes were cast in the following counties: Arapahoe, Denver, Jefferson.

-***The code written to identify the list of counties included in these results and tally the vote count per county is as follows:***
+* The code written to identify the counties the voters reside and tally the vote count per county is as follows:

 	    # Decision statement that checks the county does not match any existing county in the county list.
         if county_name not in county_options: